 After seeing the Crocodile show, you should head to the Lost Valley.
 Home to the rainforest, it is reminiscent of Gondwanaland thousands of years ago.

-Many animals here include the Red Panda, Tree Kangaroo, Lemur, and many more.
+Many animals include the Red Panda, Tree Kangaroo, Lemur and more.

-The Lemur enclosure is a walk-through area, sharing the area with local birds.
+The Lemur enclosure is a walk-through area, and local birds share the area.
 With the Lemurs, you can look but don’t touch them.
 You can still get very close to them as they wander around.

 Rainbow Lorikeets